Do you want fries with that? is probably the most derided add-on question ever asked.

 1. It’s Always About the Customer.
 Customers, and especially those you are selling luxury products to, want to be the center of attention.
 They want to be pampered and catered to.
 These aren’t negative qualities, they simply happen to be the preferred treatment for this demographic.
 To make them the center of attention, salespeople need to be able to customize their product suggestions to the individual customer... at that individual moment.
 Tastes and needs can change over time, so salespeople shouldn’t make general assumptions about what add-on is right for every customer.

 To make this work, salespeople must constantly work on their communication and rapport-building skills.
 Customers will give you all of the information you need to make the right suggestion at the right time - as long as they trust you.

 Let that sit for a minute.

 That means there is a great deal of responsibility riding on how well those salespeople can get a complete stranger to trust them.
 Maintaining rapport and using the right questions at the right time will guide your salespeople to the perfect suggestion almost every time.

 2. Keep Suggestions Relevant.
 There can be a tendency to use the same add-on features and benefits for every customer.
 This doesn’t work well in a luxury retail store.
 Remember, luxury customers want the entire experience (including the product) to be about them; unique, special, bespoke.

-Coupled with robust product knowledge, proper sales training will allow your salespeople to demonstrate every nuance of the products they sell and show how they complement each other.
-If all your salespeople know are the general talking points about a product, then it’s hard for them to relate those products to new clients with different interests.
-They’re left with the option of having nothing relevant to say or, worse yet, making something up that can then be fact-checked by the customer on their smartphone.
+Coupled with robust product knowledge, proper sales training will allow your salespeople to demonstrate every nuance of the products they sell and how they complement each other.
+If all your salespeople know are the general talking points about a product, it’s hard for them to relate those products to new clients with different interests.
+They’re left with the option of having nothing relevant to say or, worse yet, making something up that can be fact-checked by the customer on their smartphone.